 Trade waste (fencers, builders, plumbers)

-The amount of loose building rubble that will be collected, including soil, sand and bricks, is limited to 0.25 cubic metres.
-This material must be bagged and each bag must weigh no more than 16 kilograms.
-You must use bags that will not split when they are lifted.
+The amount of building rubble, including soil, sand and bricks, is limited to 0.25 cubic metres.
+This material must be bagged in bags that weigh no more than 16 kilograms and will not split.

-The amount of carpet that will be collected is limited to 1 cubic metre.
+The amount of carpet is limited to 1 cubic metre.
 Individual pieces should not be too heavy for lifting onto a truck by two people.

 All other building material, including timber and guttering, is limited to 0.5 cubic metres.

 Refrigerators, freezers and trunks

-For child safety reasons, before placing any refrigerator, ice chest or trunk with a capacity of 40 litres or more on the nature strip, you must first remove every door and lid or every lock, catch and hinge attached to a door and lid, or otherwise render every door and lid incapable of being fastened.
-Any cords or hoses should also be removed
+For child safety reasons, before placing any refrigerator, freezer or trunk with a capacity of 40 litres or more on the nature strip, you must first remove every door and lid or every lock catch and hinge, or otherwise render every door and lid incapable of being fastened.
+Any cords or hoses should also be removed.

 Is it too good to throw away?

-Residents who have items they consider may be good enough to reuse are encouraged to first phone their local charity.
+Residents that have items they consider may be good enough to reuse are encouraged to first phone your local charity.

 The following material will NOT be collected: